Parvin16/sd_training/readme.md

 ### DFT ( DESIGN FOR TESTABILITY )

 **TESTABILITY** - it means a characteristic of an item's design which allows the status (operable, inoperable or degraded) of that item to be confidently and quickly determined.
 In VLSI term, it means " if a design is _well-Controllable_ and _well-Observable_ it is said to easily testable ".
 It is possible when a known input is applied to a unit in a known state, and a known response can be evaluated.
+Testability analysis involves circuit topological analysis without test vectors and search algorithm, it has linear complexity.
+Through testability analysis, estimation of fault coverage, number of untestable faults and test vector length is also possible.

 ![web2](https://user-images.githubusercontent.com/118954022/207802976-b2f2fc23-8e65-4ad3-ae71-50ea207a9be0.jpg)
 source: www.electronics-tutorial.net